 In its Core and Non-Core Life insurance business, Fidelity Life offers an array of traditional and innovative insurance products.
-The principal life insurance products offered by Fidelity Life fall within the RAPIDecision[®] product line.
-The RAPIDecision[®] product line includes several term life insurance products.
-RAPIDecision[®] products use our RAPIDecision[®] underwriting process, which is a process that for many products does not rely on medical testing as part of the underwriting process, thereby substantially shortening the time required for underwriting and policy issuance.
-See "Underwriting and Risk Selection."
+The principal life insurance products offered by Fidelity Life fall within the RAPIDecision® product line.
+The RAPIDecision® product line includes several term life insurance products.
+RAPIDecision® products use our RAPIDecision® underwriting process, which is a process that for many products does not rely on medical testing as part of the underwriting process, thereby substantially shortening the time required for underwriting and policy issuance.
+See "Underwriting and Risk Selection" in this form 10-K.